 Good morning.
 My name is Nader Nadershahi and I have the privilege of serving as Dean of the University of the Pacific, Arthur A. Dugoni School of Dentistry.
-It gives me a great deal of pleasure to welcome you all on behalf of our faculty, staff, students, alumni, and patients - I extend a warm welcome from the entire Dugoni School family.
+On behalf of our faculty, staff, students, residents, alumni, and patients - I extend a warm welcome from the entire Dugoni School family.

-Today is an important step in the journey for our students.
-We are so happy to mark this special moment in front of family and friends in the room with us - and those watching from around the world through the live feed.
+We are so happy to mark this special moment in front of family and friends in the room with us - and those around the world who are watching online.

-To our students - You have worked incredibly hard to be where you are today!
+Our students have worked incredibly hard to be up on stage with us today!